Tunisian Islamists accept union plan to resolve crisis

 TUNIS (Reuters) - Tunisia’s governing Islamists edged closer to negotiations with secular opponents on Thursday by agreeing in principle to a plan for a transition toward new elections proposed by the powerful trade unions.

-The birthplace of the Arab Spring revolts, Tunisia is struggling to defend its nascent democracy against political polarization and popular discontent, especially after Egypt’s army ousted another elected Islamist leader, Mohamed Mursi.
+The birthplace of the Arab Spring revolts, Tunisia is struggling to defend its nascent democracy against political polarization and mass protests, especially after Egypt’s army ousted another elected Islamist leader, Mohamed Mursi, in July.

 Rached Ghannouchi, chairman of the Islamist Ennahda party, said negotiations would quickly resolve the standoff that has paralyzed Tunisian politics for almost a month and led to major protests and calls for the government to resign.